-- I. One quarter of the options have vested (tranche 1) - II.
-One guarter of the options vest on 30 September 2021 - I. One quarter of the options vest on 30 September 2022; and - IV.
+- I. One half of the options have vested (tranche 1 and tranche 2) - II.
+One quarter of the options vest on 30 September 2022; and - III.
 One quarter of the options vest on 30 September 2023.

 Vesting subsequent to grant date is also subject to key management personnel meeting specified performance criteria.
 Further details of these options are provided in the directors' report.
 The options hold no voting or dividend rights but have been listed.
 The options lapse when a director ceases their employment with the Group.
-During the financial year, 212,500 options vested with key management personnel (2020: Nil).
+During the financial year, 337.500 options vested with key management personnel (2021: 337,500).